CodeByEx/CodeByEx/README.md

 - ⚡ **Fun Fact:** I love optimizing workflows and making things more efficient!

 ### 📫 Connect With Me
 💬 Feel free to reach out if you want to chat about engineering, coding, or 3D printing!
+Email: zaplol@pm.me

 ---